tocco/tocco-client/packages/login/README.md

 #Login
-App to authenticate with nice2 services and request or update password.
+App to authenticate with nice2 services and request or update passwords.

 ##Development

 ###Users
-The following user can be entered to simulate different scenarios
+The following users can be entered to simulate different scenarios

 | Login          	  | Effect                                 	|
 |----------------	  |----------------------------------------	|